 Inventory Quality Content

-Latency is used to describe the consumer experience of a website or application being slow, often times the result of poor ad creation or delivery.
+The consumer experience of a website or application loading or behaving slowly, often the result of poor ad creation or delivery.
 Latency is a major contributor to the use of ad blockers.
 See also: Ad Quality, Ad Experience.

 Media Rating Council (MRC)